Aldershot, Farnham and District Athletic Club: History

 The founding of Aldershot, Farnham and District Athletic Club on 7 August 1966.

 Formally known as Aldershot and District A.C., the club eventually merged with Farnham A.C.
 The negotiations between Farnham, Guildford and Godalming A.C. stumbled over the inclusion of Godalming in the name.
 As the Guildford and Godalming clubs had previously merged about a decade before, they wished to include their name in full while Farnham thought the name in full would be 'too much of a mouthful'.

 At the time, the Aldershot Club, whose colours were white with green hoops (the same as existing colours of AFD, minus the red of Farnham), were mainly a very strong ladies club with a newly emerging boys and youths section, which had just competed with distinction for the first time in the ECCU National at Graves Park, Sheffield.
 The ladies through Sheena Fitzmaurice, Pat Card and Margaret Bram had made an effective climb to the top of women's cross country.
 At the time the club had just received permission to organise its Sunday morning training at the Mons track at the back of the Military Stadium.
 Aldershot, for the first time, got permission to put on the annual Trophies Meetings at the Military Stadium and used the grass track at Aldershot Park for other matches.

 Much of the club foundation came with the magnificent organisation of events for youngsters.
 In the early days of the club, AFD (as they are more commonly known) organised a Track and Field League and a Cross Country League for local school boys which was a great recruiting basis.
 They had indoor training at North Camp for the girls and St Michael's School for the boys under the superb direction of Tim Carroll.
 Visits from men who were to become world-famous but were AAA National coaches at the time – Ron Pickering, Tom McNab and John Anderson to name but a few were made.

 AFD organised women's and youths and boys road relays in Aldershot which attracted huge entries and were the most popular in the country.
 As well as the schools they got great help from, the British Army helped and the club used Army Junior Units as venues for the Cross Country Leagues.
 In conjunction with the former Aldershot Borough Council, evening sports meeting were arranged which was often the introduction for young school children and young servicemen to the sport.
 The Aldershot Council also helped to buy an old Army hut which we re-erected in Aldershot Park as the club headquarters at the new grass track.
-The Aldershot Club was very much on the up and one of the most talked about clubs in the country.